HackYourFuture/Assignments/README.md

 ### Directory Structure

-The directory structure containing the homework for a curriculum module, in this example the **JavaScript**, module looks like this (Figure 1):
+The directory structure containing the homework for a specific curriculum module, in the example below the **JavaScript** module, looks like this (Figure 1):

 ```
 1-JavaScript/